BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 tags: [android, gradle, plugin]
 color: rgb(251,87,66)
 ---
 In the last couple of years, Gradle has been encouraging developers to work towards modularizing their projects.
-Of course, when well-realized, this has multiple advantages, with build parallelization being a major factor.
+Of course, when implemented effectively, this approach offers several advantages, with build parallelization being a significant factor.

 But splitting your Android project into many, many modules has a major drawback, at first: you need to write a build file for each of them.

 ## The naive approach

-You might be tempted to just create some "common" Groovy files (also known as "script plugins"), and import them into each module.
+One might be tempted to create "common" Groovy files (also known as "script plugins") and import them into each module.
 We can also define some properties in the root project, which can then be used in each subproject.

 ```groovy
 apply plugin: 'com.android.library'